Table of Contents

 Witness the majestic caribou herds roaming the Arctic tundra.
 It’s a beautiful sight watching them roam around freely.
 Guided tours are a good option to witness these incredible creatures up close.

-The Arctic National Wildlife Refuge is a prime location for their sight experience.
+The Arctic National Wildlife Refuge is a prime location for their sightseeing experience.

 Look for caribou in open areas: Caribou often graze in open areas, such as tundras and meadows.